smok-serwis/smok-client/docs/extras.rst

 Sensor storage
 --------------

-If you wish to persist your sensor definition across restart, feel free to implement the following:
+If you wish to persist your sensor definition across restarts, feel free to implement the following:

 .. autoclass:: smok.extras.BaseSensorDatabase